ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

   mv wordpress/* /var/www/vhosts/somedomain.tld/public_html
 ```

 You'll also probably want to change the ownerships on all those new files so that your webserver can access them.
-In this example, I'm still using the default apache user:
+In this example, we are still using the default apache user:

 ```console
   chown -R apache: /var/www/vhosts/somedomain.tld/public_html